aglowinthefield/skyrim-glam-patcher/README.md

 1. Load `ClericOutfitSE.esp` as Source Plugin
 2. Load `Requiem.esp` as Target Plugin
-3. Use Auto-Match (it should match boots to boots, etc.)
-4. If auto-match isn't perfect, manually select "Leather Boots" from Requiem for the Cleric boots
+3. Manually select "Leather Boots" from Requiem for the Cleric boots
-5. Select all pieces of the Cleric outfit
+4. Select all pieces of the Cleric outfit
-6. Click Create Patch
+5. Click Create Patch
-7. Load `GlamPatch.esp` after both ClericOutfitSE.esp and Requiem.esp
+6. Load `GlamPatch.esp` after both ClericOutfitSE.esp and Requiem.esp

 Now the Cleric Outfit will have Requiem's stats, keywords, and balance!